Asylum Log – Geneva Switzerland

 18/02/2026 Today one of my good friends that I have made here, took a decision after his Asylum was rejected to seek protection elsewhere.
-A very courageous and determined man who has fought most of his life for others not just professionally but in his personal life as well.
-I know he’ll be alright as he too has an incredible faith in God and the fact that God is ordering his steps and is with him.
+A very courageous and determined man who has fought most of his life for others not just professionally as a Police officer, Firefighter and Soldier in the US Army but in his personal life as well.
+I know he’ll be alright as he too has an incredible faith in God and a belief that God is ordering his steps and is with him.
 My prayers will go with him wherever he goes and we will likely meet again one day.

 16/02/2026 It was a difficult weekend.
 Two of the individuals detained here who we now call our friends, were returned home to their countries of origin with their situations unresolved.
 The Airport transit zone houses just a few individuals who have arrived legally by plane, so they are not typical cases.
 At present we number less than 10 adults.
 They are often political individuals and whistleblowers in conflict with their home governments, so we have much in common.
 In many cases it is accepted by the Swiss authorities that they face genuine difficulties in their home countries but it has been decided that by the letter of the law unfortunately they must return home.